 Unless you’re in Florida; in which case it’s about to be hurricane season…

 Turn, turn, turn…

 • • •

-Click here or on the Facebook logo below and visit my page.
+Click here or on one of the logos below.
 ‘Tis the season to follow me…

 *“Changing Seasons: Paul’s Farewell to the Church at Ephesus” © 2017 Dr. Jay Dennis